======================================================================

 the highest, or near highest possible, often ranking above "gold",

 "silver" and "bronze".
-For example, in the United States, a musical
+In the United States, a musical album that has

-album that has sold more than 1 million copies will be credited as
+sold more than 1 million copies will be credited as "platinum".
+Some

-common as the use of gold or silver.
+are identified as "platinum".
 The frame of the Crown of Queen

 Elizabeth The Queen Mother, manufactured for her coronation as Consort